RBI Grade B Exam Dates, Notification, Vacancies & Job Profile

 - Deputy Governor

-Let us talk about a few Myths about the RBI Grade B job description.
+Let us discuss a few Myths about the RBI Grade B job.

 People with a strong finance background can only clear this Exam:

 This statement is not true at all.
 RBI wants diversity in their employees to get good ideas while making policies.

 Individuals with Engineering foundations are likewise chosen in this exam.